iOSXpert/.github/.github/ISSUE_TEMPLATE/backend_bug_report.md

 ## Resolution

-List infomation about the bug resoltion like the the release version and date.
+List infomation about the bug resolution like the the release version and date.

 ## Additional Information